This Performance Lab Mind review answers some basic questions that have made me scratch my head a few times in wonder.

 It’s a little bit shy of the ideal dosage range, unless you weighed 100 lbs; then 75 mg/day would be perfect!

 All joking aside, the dosage here is conservative, but appropriate.
-The other ingredients also provide neuroprotective effects, which will ensure PLM is still effective.
+The other ingredients also provide neuroprotective properties.

-Performance Lab Mind Formula – What can it do?
+Performance Lab Mind Formula – Why is it effective?

 The overall pattern I see with this supplement is a good one.